Raleigh ATV Accident Lawyer

 ATVs.
 Quad bikes.
 Four-wheelers.
 No matter what you call them, all-terrain vehicles are incredibly fun ways to get around, especially when you want to go off-roading.
 Unfortunately, ATVs can also be incredibly dangerous.
 Even if you operate the vehicle properly, you can find yourself dealing with broken bones, soft tissue injuries, head injuries, and much more.

 If you have been injured in an ATV accident, whether you were working or riding recreationally, you may be dealing with medical bills, lost wages, pain, and suffering, and much more.
 If someone else is responsible for your injuries, you may be entitled to compensation.
-At Auger & Auger, we know how to help you get the compensation you deserve.
+At Auger & Auger Accident and Injury Lawyers, we know how to help you get the compensation you deserve.
 We have helped represented injury victims for over 26 years.

 In most cases, the person who caused your wreck can be held accountable.
 In some instances, however, the manufacturer of the ATV can be held liable.
 No matter who’s responsible, we can make sure you get the payment you deserve.
 Give us a call at (919) 873-4955 or contact us online for a free, no-obligation consultation with an ATV accident lawyer in Raleigh today.